The Brain – the basics

-If you have suffered a traumatic brain injury you may have injured specific parts of your brain.
-To better understand how your brain injury may affect you or your loved one, it can be helpful to look at all of the layers of the brain, their individual functions and how they work together.
-This may help inform any questions you may have for your healthcare provider.
+If you have suffered a traumatic brain injury you may have injured a specific part/s of your brain.
+To better understand how your brain injury may affect you or your loved one, it can be helpful to look at the different parts of the brain and how they work together.
+This may help inform any questions you may have for your doctor or healthcare team.

-The Cerebrum makes up the majority of the brain, accounting for around 85% of the brain mass.
-The Cerebrum is made up of two halves, the right and left hemispheres, which are connected by a structure known as the corpus callosum.
+The Cerebrum makes up most of the brain, accounting for around 85% of the brain mass.
+The Cerebrum is made up of two halves, called the right and left hemispheres, which are connected by a structure known as the corpus callosum.
 The brain hemispheres are broadly divided into four lobes, each of which have unique functions.

-The Occipital Lobe – located towards the back of the brain, the occipital lobe is the major visual processing area in the brain receiving information from both eyes which it then interprets into things including distance, identity and location.
+The Occipital Lobe – located towards the back of the brain, the occipital lobe is the major visual processing area in the brain.
+It receives information from both eyes, which it interprets into things including distance, identity, and location.

-The Cerebellum is the second largest part of the brain.
+The Cerebellum (Latin for “Little Brain”) is the second largest part of the brain.
 Sometimes called the fifth lobe of the brain, the cerebellum is located beneath the cerebrum, towards the back of the brain.
-It is responsible for functions relating to posture, balance and coordination.
-This includes coordinating movement through a number of muscle groups, coordinating eye movement, and gross and fine motor skills.
+It is responsible for functions relating to posture, balance and coordination, which include coordinating movement through a number of muscle groups, coordinating eye movement, and gross and fine motor skills.

 The Diencephalon is the third largest section of the brain.
 Located at the core of the brain, the diencephalon is the size of a plum and has two major parts – the thalamus and the hypothalamus.